ynput/ayon-documentation/website/docs/addon_usd_artist_contribution_workflow.md

 If you just disable the **USD Contribution > Enable** checkbox you will write out just the USD file using the host's export methods without any automated layering into another product - as such, disabling that means that all the settings underneath it do nothing at all.
 (They should appear greyed out, but unfortunately it's a limitation of the publisher UI that it can't currently)

----

-TODO (Add explanations):
-- How to define the layer strength

 ### Add as variant - or not?

 In most cases: